WISDEM/RAFT/README.md

         (raft-env) YOUR_PATH/RAFT> pip install -e .

     This installs RAFT and all of its modules directly from your working directory in "editable" mode, meaning, if you save a change to your source code in the files in "YOUR_PATH/RAFT", future calls to RAFT modules will include those changes.

+5. Test the installation

+        (raft-env) YOUR_PATH/RAFT> pytest

+    Running pytest should ensure everything was installed correctly